 They can be used at any time or in any situation: from a meeting at work to a family gathering.
 The only thing holding you back from trying it is your doubt and has that ever allowed you to sleep?

 If the word mantra makes you feel a little resistant then call it something else.
 We talk babies to sleep with lullabies, so it’s really not that foreign of a concept.
-Give it your own name and pick phrases that are comforting and will make you feel good.
+Give it your own name and will make you feel good.

 You can start by recognizing what worrying thoughts are causing the mind swirl and creating new words to turn them around.

-I was having health concerns that crept into my head and were keeping me up at night.
-My mantra became I can create health for myself by giving my body all the rest and peace it needs.
-Those simple and sweet words worked instantly.
+I was having health concerns that crept into my head and sweet words worked instantly.

 There’s no harm in trying!
 And I’d love to hear what works for you!